 Comparing this with the findings on employment, we see that while employment had decreased from baseline to endline, majority of those who were unemployed at baseline have been able to find jobs/vocation.
 This is occurring in parallel to fresh unemployment which is being created within the same group members, mainly due to people moving away from agriculture/casual labour.
 The favourite business activity for women of both carry over and New youth groups is dairying and livestock rearing apart from tailoring and flower vending- which are largely home-based activities that don’t require full-time engagement.

-Nearly two-thirds of respondents engaged in business activities from carry over group and over half from new youth group reported having invested additional money into their business over the past one year.
+Nearly two-thirds of respondents engaged in business activities from carry over group and over half from new youth group reported having invested additional money into their business over the past one year. , There is no direct measure of this in the present MIS.
+However, this is indirectly reflected by the increase in credit linkages and loans over the project period.
+This is also indirectly reflected by the increase in number of trainees in enterprise skills development programs.
+One direct indicator for this is the number of youth directly linked with banks for enterprise credit, which has increased over time.

 This goes to show that VSL members are taking their business seriously and learning to nurture their economic activities either through infusion of additional capital or for meeting their working capital requirements such that it can help augment their household’s income if not become the main source of income for their household.